 Best for: People who save lots of links and want a polished, reliable organizer with a generous free tier.

-The Canvas feature is what sets it apart.
-Saved images get automatic AI-powered descriptions and tags via Gemini, so you can search your visual library by content.
-No other bookmark manager comparison turns up a tool that handles both links and images this way.
+The Images tab is what sets it apart.
+Saved images get automatic AI-powered descriptions and tags so you can search your visual library by content.
+On-device AI (Apple Foundation Models) tags and summarizes every save for free and privately; for deeper cloud image vision you can bring your own Gemini API key.
+No other bookmark manager comparison turns up a tool that handles links, images, and PDFs in one place this way.

-Best for: Visual thinkers, designers, and anyone who saves images alongside links.
-Also strong if you want organized collections with public sharing.
+Best for: Mac users — visual thinkers, designers, and anyone who saves images and PDFs alongside links.
+Also strong if you want organized collections in a private, local library.

 Instapaper — The Read-Later Specialist